Pugga12/dccpico-common/README.md

 microcontrollers to help my own make open source command station based on a Pi Pico, similar to the DCC++ project
 ## Features
 - Provides structs for working with DCC locomotive decoders in `DCC::Locomotive`
-  - `MessageSpeed`: A struct that allows you to output speed and direction messages in 14 step, 28 step, and 128 step formats
+  - `MessageSpeedControl`: A struct that allows you to output speed and direction messages in 14 step, 28 step, and 128 step formats
   - `MessageFunctionGroup` and `MessageFunctionGroupExtended`: Provides a structs to store both types of function group instructions and turn them into DCC packets
 - Provides a container for in-flight DCC packet data called `DCCMessageContainer_t`
 ## Installation